junxit/us-congress-bills-116/metadata.md

 - 2019-01-08 — Mr. Thompson (MS) moved to suspend the rules and pass the bill.
 - 2019-01-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 3 (Roll no. 14). (text: CR H266)
 - 2019-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 3 (Roll no. 14).(text: CR H266)
+- 2019-01-09 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-01-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 8.